-The second minimum, however, is observed at $4 \cdot 10^{-7} \text{ s}^{-1}$ which is significantly lower than the value predicted by the dashed curve (about $1.5 \cdot 10^{-6} \text{ s}^{-1}$).
+The second minimum, however, is observed at $4 \cdot 10^{-7}$ s-1 which is significantly lower than the value predicted by the dashed curve (about $1.5 \cdot 10^{-6}$ s-1).
 Subsequent increase in strain rate with time beyond this minimum parallels the extrapolated dashed line.
-For these reasons, the change in lamellar spacing cannot be the primary reason for the experimentally observed increase in strain rate beyond the minimum
+For these reasons, the change in lamellar spacing cannot be the primary reason for the experimentally observed increase in strain rate beyond the minimum strain rate in Figures 2a, b as well as in Figure 4a.

-Fig. 4.
-The effect of changing the lamellar spacing on creep response under constant true stress: a) comparison of an as-cast specimen (solid line) with a specimen initially heat-treated at 700 °C for 300 h (dashed line) to alter the lamellar spacing; b) a single specimen that was initially in the as-cast state and was crept to the minimum, then unloaded and in-situ coarsened for 20 h and then subsequently reloaded.
+Figure 4: The effect of changing lamellar spacing on creep response under constant true stress: a) comparison of an as-cast specimen (solid line) with a specimen initially heat-treated at 700 °C for 300 h (dashed line) to alter the lamellar spacing; b) a single specimen that was initially in the as-cast state and was crept to the minimum, then unloaded and in-situ coarsened for 20 h and then subsequently reloaded.